elena-vaiksnoraite/elena-vaiksnoraite.github.io/_pages/talks.md

 <ul>

-Vaikšnoraitė, E. 2019.
-Russian is the new Czech: An experimental study of genitive of negation, Formal Approaches to Slavic Linguistics, Stony Brook, USA</li>
+<li> Vaikšnoraitė, E. 2019.
+Russian is the new Czech: An experimental study of genitive of negation, Formal Approaches to Slavic Linguistics, Stony Brook, USA </li>

 </ul>